horenbergerb/horenbergerb.github.io/drinkingevening.md

 * Avoid risky environments in the week before attending
 * Minimize physical contact; take advantage of the open space
 * Don't attend if you are experiencing symptoms (There will always be another Drining Evening!)
-* Finally, avoid public spaces after the event.
+* Avoid public spaces after the event.
 Take time to self-quarantine